-The easiest way to nudge a heavy appliance into place is with your knee—and it's also the easiest way to dent the thin metal.
+The easiest way to nudge a heavy appliance into place is with your knee—and it’s also the easiest way to dent the thin metal.
 Ease the appliance into position by placing your hands on the sides and pressing firmly with even pressure.
-Also, take off your rings and other jewelry when you're moving an appliance to avoid scratching it.
+Also, take off your rings and other jewelry when you’re moving a new appliance to avoid scratching it.

 Tip 3: Buy “no-burst” stainless steel washer hoses

 Stainless steel washer hoses are less likely to leak and cause extensive water damage.